dmsl/anyplace/clients/android-new/BUGS.md

 # SMAS

+## LONG-PRESS on SMAS to force location
+- after some panning (zoom in/out), it also works w/ normal click

 ## SM1.
 MSGS:
 - going to chat, sending msg, going back to MainActivity, then back to chat
   - shows only 1 msg